AhmedAalaaa/ALU-Verification-Demo-using-OSVVM/README.md

 # ALU-Verification-Demo-using-OSVVM
+## Description
-Simple Verification environment demo for Arithmetic Logic Unit (ALU) using Open Source VHDL Verification Methodology (OSVVM)
+This is a simple Verification environment demo for Arithmetic Logic Unit (ALU) using Open Source VHDL Verification Methodology (OSVVM)